trawick/ct-httpd/stages.md

 * Build OpenSSL 1.0.2-beta1
 * Patch httpd trunk with src/proto1/httpd.patch (using OpenSSL 1.0.2-beta1)
-* Use APR-Util with built-in SQLite3 database support (--with-sqlite3)
+* If you want to store CT log configuration in a database, which will allow dynamic updates in the future, use a build of APR-Util with SQLite3 database support (--with-sqlite3) **and** use CTLogConfigDB instead of CTStaticLogConfig.
 * Build certificate-transparency tools from https://code.google.com/p/certificate-transparency/
 * Build mod\_ssl\_ct with apxs, adding -I/path/to/httpd/modules/ssl and -I/path/to/openssl/include
 ```